 A Ghau is a Tibetan Buddhist amulet or small-size prayer box that can be worn.
 These Buddhist objects are generally made of gold, silver, or copper.
 The outside is usually engraved with exquisite patterns, and some are even inlaid with turquoise, pearls, coral, or other gemstones.
 The inside holds a Buddha statue or Buddhist scripture made from metal or clay.
-The pray box helps to resist evil spirits and keep the family members safe and healthy, as well as produce blessed rewards.
+The prayer box helps to resist evil spirits and keep the family members safe and healthy, as well as produce blessed rewards.

 Tibetan Prayer Wheel

 A prayer wheel is one of the Tibetan ritual items used for praying.
 Spinning a prayer wheel is the best way for Tibetan Buddhists to accumulate merits and purify the bad karmas.
 It is very common in Tibet.

 There are mainly two types.
 One is the hand prayer wheel (Mani wheel), which is made of gold, silver, or copper, embossed with beautiful patterns, very often the eight auspicious symbols, and engraved with Six Character Great Bright Mantra.
 It contains scriptures.
 And equipped with a rotatable shaft.
 One turn of the mani wheel is equivalent to chanting once.
-The other is the Row installations set side by side in a row in Tibetan monasteries, which is made of wood and metal.
+The other is the Row installations set side by side in a row in Tibetan monasteries, which are made of wood and metal.
 On the outside of the wheel body most commonly write the mantra "Om Mani Padme Hum", and the inside is Buddhist scriptures.
 According to the Tibetan Buddhist tradition, every turning of the cylindrical tube brings the same meritorious effect as reciting the mantras orally once.

 Tibetan Butter Lamp